Washington Commanders: George Preston Marshall era (1932–1965)

-The team's early success endeared it to the fans of Washington, D.C.
-However, after 1945, the Redskins began a slow decline that they did not end until a playoff appearance in the 1971 season.
-The Redskins had four different head coaches from 1946 to 1951, including former players Turk Edwards and Dick Todd as well as John Whelchel and Herman Ball, and none were successful.
-But this did not stop George Preston Marshall from trying to make the Redskins the most successful franchise in the league.
-His first major alteration happened on June 14, 1950, when it was announced that American Oil Company planned to televise all Redskins games, making Washington the first NFL team to have an entire season of televised games.
-His next major change came in February 1952, when he hired former Green Bay Packers coach Earl "Curly" Lambeau.
-But, after two seasons, Marshall fired Lambeau following the Redskins loss in their exhibition opener to the Los Angeles Rams and hired Joe Kuharich.
-In 1955, Kuharich led the Redskins to their first winning season in ten years and was named both Sporting News Coach of the Year and UPI NFL Coach of the Year.
+The Redskins had four head coaches from 1946 to 1951, including former players Turk Edwards and Dick Todd, plus John Whelchel and Herman Ball.
+Meanwhile, Marshall sought to make the Redskins the most profitable franchise in the league.
+On June 14, 1950, the team announced that it would become the first NFL team to televise all of its games in a season, thanks to sponsorship by the American Oil Company.
+In February 1952, Marshall hired former Green Bay Packers coach Earl "Curly" Lambeau., but fired him two seasons later after the Redskins lost in their exhibition opener to the Los Angeles Rams.
+Marshall hired Joe Kuharich, who in 1955, led the Redskins to their first winning season in ten years and was named Sporting News Coach of the Year and UPI NFL Coach of the Year.